LiLiu1118/Leetcode-Solution/README.md

-# Here, I train my knowledge of algorithms and gather knowledge about data structures
+# Here, I gather my knowledge of algorithms and learn about data structures